elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 {% include toc.html %}

-There are a number of ways one can debug their code in Elixir.
+There are a number of ways to debug code in Elixir.
 In this chapter we will cover some of the more common ways of doing so.

 ## IO.inspect/2